glefloch/cli/man/docker.1.md

   `--tls` is off, or `2376` when `--tls` is on, or `--tlsverify` is specified.

 **-l**, **--log-level**="*debug*|*info*|*warn*|*error*|*fatal*"
   Set the logging level.
-Default is `info`.
+Default is *info*.

 **--tls**=*true*|*false*
   Use TLS; implied by --tlsverify.
-Default is false.
+Default is *false*.

 **--tlscacert**=*~/.docker/ca.pem*
   Trust certs signed only by this CA.